yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 1. Runs the [preflight_check](https://github.com/yugabyte/yugabyte-db/blob/master/managed/node-agent/resources/preflight_check.sh) script.
 1. Collects the output and converts it to a well-formatted JSON payload.
 1. Sends the payload to YugabyteDB Anywhere for validation.
-YugabyteDB Anywhere has preflight check threshold values defined in the [runtime configuration](../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/) of the provider.
+YugabyteDB Anywhere has preflight check threshold values defined in the [runtime configuration settings](../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/) of the provider.
 The prefix path for the configuration key name is `yb.node_agent.preflight_checks`.
 The values can be changed if needed.

 ### How do I disable node agent?

-You can disable node agents of a provider's universes any time by setting the `yb.node_agent.client.enabled` [Provider Configuration](../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/) for the provider to false.
+You can disable node agents of a provider's universes any time by setting the `yb.node_agent.client.enabled` [Provider Runtime Configuration](../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/) for the provider to false.

 This disables all node agents for universes created using the provider, and YugabyteDB Anywhere falls back to using SSH to communicate with universe nodes, using credentials provided during provider creation.

 ### How do I change the node agent default port of 9070?

-Use the `yb.node_agent.server.port` [Provider Configuration](../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/).
+Use the `yb.node_agent.server.port` [Provider Runtime Configuration](../../yugabyte-platform/administer-yugabyte-platform/manage-runtime-config/).

 The change is reflected only on newly created node agents.